CPSC-1517/CPSC-1517.github.io/README.md

 - title: Attend Class
   details: This site contains numerous examples and information that is available primarily in-class.
 Material presented in this site is subject to change during the course of the term.
 Therefore, it is imperitive that you, as a student, attend classes and take notes from information given in class.
 - title: Reporting Bugs
   details: Report bugs/errors at the issue tracker link.
-When reporting errors, please identify **the complete URL of the page** and **quote the portion of the page that has the error**.
+When reporting errors, please identify the complete URL of the page and quote the portion of the page that has the error.
 footer: Copyright © 2018-present Digital Media and IT - NAIT
 ---
 # CPSC-1517 Student Notes